-With gyms closed across the country, more and more people are looking for new ways to get their daily workouts in.
-Working up a sweat in the living room seems like a daunting task – especially if you lack the bands and bars that might be needed to perform some exercises.
-But while at-home workout routines might be new to some of us, the men and women attending basic training boot camp have actually been utilizing an equipment-free exercise regiment for decades.
+Working up a sweat in the living room seems like a daunting task – especially if you lack the bands and bars that might be needed to perform some exercises – but there are plenty of exercises to do without equipment or a gym membership.
+While at-home workout routines might be new to some, the men and women attending basic training for the U.S. military have been utilizing an equipment-free exercise regimen for decades.

-Check out this 8-exercise workout plan from Sgt.
-Michael Volkin in the video below and see if you can make it through to the end:
+Check out this 8-exercise workout plan from Army Sgt.
+Michael Volkin in the video below and see what exercises you may find in basic training:

 A strong core is critically important to maintaining good posture and promoting a healthy physique.
 So naturally, the first couple exercises Sgt.
 Volkin demonstrates focus heavily on the abdominal muscles.

-The first exercises is flutter kicks.
+The first exercise is flutter kicks.
 Lying on your back, raise your legs slightly off the ground and kick in an alternating motion.
 After a minute or two, the next movement is leg splitters.
-Rather than kicking your legs up and down, this exercises has you moving them side to side.
+Rather than kicking your legs up and down, these exercises have you moving them side to side.

 If these movements are too easy, you can also add in a plank to the routine which should really light those abs on fire.

 To hit your shoulders and arms, Sgt.
-Volkin recommend and seemingly simple movement: overhead claps.
+Volkin recommends a seemingly simple movement: overhead claps.
 In order to perform these, spread your arms out to your sides so your body forms a T shape.
 Then, bring your hands over your head and clap them together.
 Bring them back down to the starting position again, and repeat.